ryanasti752/cifparse/docs/CIFPProcedureSubsegment.md

 The CIFP procedure subsegment object comprises the following fields:

-- transition_id: The ID (or computer code) of the transition.
+- segment_id: The ID (or computer code) of the segment.

 Additionally, the procedure subsegment object has lists of child objects: